lixxc412/git/readme.txt

-git is a free softwore
+git is a free softwore.
+git is a distributed version control system.